 Ear tags of an appropriate material, size and colour must be used to minimise potential negative impacts on the animal (Table 1).
+The project's aims should also be considered when selecting an appropriate ear tag.

 Ear tags are generally not appropriate for species with delicate or small ears.
-Ear tags should not be applied to rodents, phascogales, dunnarts, small dasyurids, and in particular, bilbies and western barred/Shark Bay bandicoots.
+Ear tags should not be applied to rodents, phascogales, dunnarts, small dasyurids, and in particular, bilbies and Shark Bay bandicoots.
 Use of ear tags on these species can result in significant damage to the ears.
 Other marking methods such as microchipping (refer to the department SOP for Permanent Marking of Vertebrates using passive integrated transponders) may be better suited to those species.

-ANIMAL WELFARE: Care must be taken to use tags that are of an appropriate material, size and colour.
+ANIMAL WELFARE: Always use tags that are of an appropriate material, size and colour for the species.
 Brightly coloured or reflective ear tags may make the animal more obvious to predators and may cause animals to be treated differently by other members of the same species.
 The physical presence of the tag(s) may also affect the animal's behaviour (e.g., the animal may persistently try and rid itself of the tag).
 The ear tags must also be appropriate for the animal's size, future growth, body shape and habits (Sharp et al., 2007).